A Hometown Halloween

 The Martin Prosperity Institute released what it called its third “annual survey” of Halloween in America back in 2013.
 The Institute did not produce a fourth or any subsequent sequel to this seminal study of all things creepy, ghostly, and scary, and in 2019, the MPI itself closed up shop altogether.
-Perhaps it accomplished its mission when everyone named Martin was discovered to be prosperous.
+It’s now a ghost, itself.
+Perhaps the MPI accomplished its mission when everyone named Martin was discovered to be prosperous.
 Or in an institute.

 On reflection, it is likely that my hometown broke the Martin Prosperity Institute, which I will explain.